andrej6/resolution/README.md

 Each clause must have an identifying label ending in a colon.
 The clause literals themselves are a comma separated list of identifiers contained between curly braces.
 The identifiers can be any string.
-If a clause is the product of the resolution of other clauses, it must its list of parent clauses in a parenthesized, comma-separated list after the list of clauses.
+If a clause is the product of the resolution of other clauses, it must list its parent clauses in a parenthesized, comma-separated list after the list of clauses.
 The parentheses must be present even if the clause has no parents.

 ## Documentation